Digital Occlusal Technology In TMD, Implant And Restorative Dentistry

 - Observe lateral-wall access (caldwell-luc) sinus augmentation procedure.

-- Understand advantage of addition of autogenous bone and platelet blood products (L-PRF, L-PRP) to bone grafting procedures.
+- Understand the advantage of the addition of autogenous bone and platelet blood products (L-PRF, L-PRP) to bone grafting procedures.

 - Discuss common sinus graft complications and appropriate avoidance and management techniques.

 - Learn digital workflow and the incorporation of STL and CBCT data into 3d dynamic navigated/guided subantral augmentation.

 Complications in Dental Implantology Series (3 Part Series)